vcwild/feminist-api/README.md

 docker exec -it feminist_api ada --help
 ```

-You can also make an alias for that, to make this proccess easier:
+You can also make an alias for that, to make this process easier:

 ```sh
 alias ada="docker exec -it feminist_api ada"